 All recipients

-Federal clemency record
+Federal clemency recipient

 Eugene Victor Debs